 It is very easy to catch an infection or inflammation in Bali.
 I was actually very lucky and never got food poisoning, but almost everyone in the community and many tourists got serious issues.
 Ear infection and Dengue fever are very ordinary and daily issues.

 Please please please be mindful what do you eat and where do you make your tattoo.
 My good friend was working in one of the best tattoo salons, where the artists went to the toilet and continued working with the same gloves… They just do not care about anything.
 Because of lack of education and responsibility, lack of punishments these people do whatever they want.
 Maybe they will think to wash their hands and fruits for your salad ‘tomorrow’.
 Again, this is not about everyone, but the majority is unfortunately like that.

 The infrastructure and the quality of life are not really growing in contrast to prices.
 When you pay a few thousands of dollars to book your villa to rent it, you might expect around the villa everything will be luxurious too and appropriate to the price you’ve paid.

-You can not imagine, how surprised are people who arrive and see the mud and garbage outside of their luxurious villa and a construction infront, no street lights, no street roads.
+You can not imagine, how surprised are people who arrive and see the mud and garbage outside of their luxurious villa and a construction in front, no street lights, no street roads.
 Not everyone is expecting that booking a ‘luxury’ stay.
-Prices grow drastically, but quality of life around is not changing much, which is a quite embarrassing.
+Prices grow drastically, the but quality of life around is not changing much, which is quite embarrassing.

 Everything is based on my true experience and I want you to know it.
-It is a little bit negative, but hope this information will be useful for you.
+It is a little bit negative but I hope this information will be useful for you.
 Stay safe and travel smart!